sjswitzer/SchemeJS/notes.md

 and a handful of Lisp primitives.
 Hence this project.
 There's no emulation layer because there's nothing to emulate (save "set/setq").

-I didn't set out to a blazing fast Scheme implementation, but halfway into implementing it I realized it inevitably would be, thanks to the JavaScript runtime and its JITs.
+I didn't set out to a surprisingly fast Scheme implementation, but halfway into implementing it I realized it inevitably would be, thanks to the JavaScript runtime and its JITs.
 If I could finish it, that is.
 (And to be fair, the parser could be a _lot_ faster).
+There's still a lot of tuning to do.
+Creating argument vectors using "push" is almost certainly suboptimal but you don't know the length until you traverse the argument list and I need to compare the cose ot double-traversal to using "push."

 Probably the best way to think about it is that JavaScript was secretly Scheme all along, just as Brendan Eich originally intended.
 Recent improvements in ES6 and beyond have exposed more of the underlying Lispyness and this project wouldn't have been attempted without them.
+It's as if Scheme and Self had an unlikely affair and decided their lovechild would have a vaguely Java-like syntax.

 ## Future Work